phenoscape/charaparser-unsupervised/README.md

 		    1.1.1.
 Update Unknownword holder
 		    1.1.1.
 If the POS is "s" or "p", delete all entries contains word from Singularplural holder as well 1.1.
 Else insert (nword, Oldpos, newpos) into discounted table

+Apart the updates on the holders themselves, in this step the count of how many updates have been made in this step is returned.